pvdz/preval/tests/cases/let_aliases/ai/nested_callback_chain_mutation.md

 ## Todos triggered

-- (todo) - at least one of the call args to
 - (todo) Support non-primitive in first arg to $coerce
 - (todo) Support this binary expression operator:
 - (todo) array reads var statement with init BinaryExpression